 ALCHEMY...SILK PURSE FROM SOW'S EAR !

 For several years ammo costs for 7.62x39 were comparable to .223 (5.56) ammo or higher and demand for these rifles dropped.
 Currently, the ammo situation has changed.
-Even better ammo is available from Wolf and really cheaper.
+Even better ammo is available from Wolf and actually depending on the level of paranoia really priced right.
 Generally these are good shooters, and with good ammo, VERY good shooters.
-The triggers are outrageous, but the functioning is very good.
+The triggers are outrageous out of the box, but the functioning is very good.
+And with a little TLC, you would be surprised what this firearm will do.

 I personally dropped a running 8- point buck whose live weight was a little over 200 lbs. using my Chinese SKS Carbine with one shot to the boiler room.
-Now this isn't a 300 Win Magnum, but it does get you moving in the right direction.
-And you don't need a .300 win mag on a 200 pounder.
+He did a 2 1/2 somersault after impact and stopped cold.
+Now this isn’t a 300 Win Magnum, but it does get you moving in the right direction.
+And you don’t need a .300 win mag on a 200 pounder.

 My main concern would be the rifles bore condition.
 There is no economical fix for a rusted out bore.
 Fortunately many brought in were still in cosmoline, which is the trade name for a generic class of rust preventatives, conforming to MIL-C-11796C Class 3, from overseas caches and never fired.

 Which is another good reason you want us to look at it.
 Unfired stored guns after cleaning should be test fired in a suitable location by someone who know what to look for.
-We will do that for you for a small service charge.
+We will do that for you for a small service charge and make sure nothing is blocking or clogging the bore or imbedded in the lands and grooves.
+Many of these later models had chrome bores in them.

 The SKS is a well made rifle with the basic parts being machined, not stamped sheet metal like the AK 47.
 In addition, they field strip easily for cleaning and maintenance.
-Many of these guns never had a round through them.
+Many of these firearms never had a round through them.
 They were in storage.
 I guess the right revolution didn't come along.
+The money revolution came along as they had guns and we had money.
+Guns made by literal slave labor were bringing hundreds of dollars.

-I wanted something of a brush gun or utility gun when sitting out there in the rain waiting for the rust to collapse the steel tree stand.
-So the caliber and pricing of the SKS seemed to fit in place.
-So we did some AP&W magic and came up with our version.
+Bob wanted something of a brush gun or utility gun when sitting out there in the rain waiting for the rust to collapse the steel tree stand.
+Small and compact to fit in the four wheeler, and the caliber and pricing of the SKS seemed to fit in place.
+A very good brush gun with a sufficient weight bullet, so he did some AP&W magic and came up with his updated version.

-The trigger pull is horrid, just like every other SOVIET BLOC country, it's common for them to have terrible trigger pulls.
-Long pull, no set point etc. The cost to tune one is $95.00 to 4+ lbs.
-This price includes hard chroming the internal parts to prevent wear, establish hard points and protection in bad weather.
+The trigger pull is horrid, just like every other firearm from SOVIET BLOC countries, it is common for them to have terrible trigger pulls.
+Long pull and a long trigger guard since the weather dictated gloves in the Soviet bloc.
+And it has no set point.
+But it does go off sooner or later.
+The cost to tune one is $95.00 to 4+ lbs. so it goes off when you think it will.
+This price includes hard chroming the internal parts to prevent wear, establish hard points and you know where you are, and protection in bad weather.

 The best combo cost-wise is probably the Dot Scope.
 The base costs $37.00 and Dot Scopes can be bought for as little as $50.00 and as much as $400.00.
 But they are fast and with a good trigger extend your range.